DataDog/datadog-api-client-java/api_docs/v1/MonitorsApi.md

         MonitorsApi apiInstance = new MonitorsApi(defaultClient);
         Long monitorId = 56L; // Long | The ID of the monitor.
-        String force = "force_example"; // String | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor). try {
+        String force = "false"; // String | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor). try {
 	    DeletedMonitor result = apiInstance.deleteMonitor(monitorId, new MonitorsApi.DeleteMonitorOptionalParameters()
                 .force(force));